-About 80 metres away, the top-floor duplex Loft Apartment offers a sprawling living space, 2 bedrooms and a private terrace.
-A more recent addition, we haven’t seen this space just yet, but we think the Old Town setting and ample facilities make it a great offering.
+About 80 metres away, the top-floor duplex Loft Apartment offers a sprawling living space and a private terrace.
+It has 2 double bedrooms, although the second is very compact and only just big enough to hold the queensize bed.
+A more recent addition, we haven’t seen this apartment just yet, but we think the Old Town setting and ample facilities make it a great offering.

 You may find the kitchens at Koala surplus to requirements.
 But if you do want to cook for yourself there are pots, pans, cutlery, crockery, cafetiere and a decent-sized fridge.